earthly/website/blog/_posts/2021-08-18-plotting-rainfall-data-with-python-and-matplotlib.md

 ### Plotting the Data Interactively

-Here's a quick example or plotting this data interactively:
+Here's a quick example of plotting this data interactively:

 ```python
 import matplotlib.pyplot as plt